yildirimalper/yildirim-masters-thesis/README.md

 conda activate masters_thesis
 ```

-## Acknowledgments
+### Acknowledgments

-I would like to thank Dr. Janko Heineken for their guidance and support throughout the project.
+I would like to thank Dr. Janko Heineken for his guidance and support throughout the project.